jspaaks/holdings/README.md

 $ source venv/bin/activate
 ```

-Install dependencies and create command aliases `process-holdings` and `get-pricing`, both of which
+Install dependencies and create command aliases `process-holdings` and `get-prices`, both of which
 we will use in a moment

 ```console
 $ pip install .
 ```

+Download the transactions spreadsheet `OfxDownload.csv` from Vanguard's Download Center, and save
-Start processing the data from the CSV file
+it for example as `data/OfxDownload.csv`.
+Then, start processing the data from the CSV file and let
+the script pipe its results to a new file, `data/db.json`.

+#### `process-holdings`

 ```console
 $ process-holdings ./data/OfxDownload.csv > ./data/db.json